Marcu-Petric/Arduino-Defence-System/README.md

 ### Formulas for positioning the lasers

-#### First case, when the angle of ultrasonic sensor's motor is smaller then 90 &deg.
+#### First case, when the angle of ultrasonic sensor's motor is smaller then 90&deg;.

 ![image](https://github.com/Marcu-Petric/Arduino-Defence-System/assets/87765474/d5d834cd-ffe8-47f8-8b0c-ae4f83b2d0a5)

-#### Second case, when the angle of ultrasonic sensor's motor is bigger then 90 &deg.
+#### Second case, when the angle of ultrasonic sensor's motor is bigger then 90&deg;.

 ![image](https://github.com/Marcu-Petric/Arduino-Defence-System/assets/87765474/c5b0ae09-e696-4f01-85cf-cb87bbf2a46a)

-#### Third case, when the angle of ultrasonic sensor's motor is exacly then 90 &deg.
+#### Third case, when the angle of ultrasonic sensor's motor is exacly then 90&deg;.

 ![image](https://github.com/Marcu-Petric/Arduino-Defence-System/assets/87765474/60e04662-db01-43b1-a7e0-4d0520af0edb)